 Altair is a registered trademark and PBS Professional is a trademark of Altair Engineering, Inc. Intel, Itanium, Phi, and Xeon are trademarks or registered trademarks of Intel Corporation.
 InfiniBand is a trademark of the InfiniBand Trade Association.
-InfiniScale is a registered trademark of Mellanox Technologies.
-Linux is a registered trademark of Linus Torvalds.
+Connect-IB, InfiniScale, and Mellanox are registered trademarks of Mellanox Technologies.
+Linux is a registered trademark of Linux Torvalds.
 LSI Logic and MegaRAID are registered trademarks of the LSI Logic Corporation.
 CentOS, Red Hat, and Red Hat Enterprise Linux are registered trademarks of Red Hat, Inc., in the United States and other countries.
 SLES, SUSE, and YAST are registered trademarks of SUSE LLC in the United States and other countries.